 - I’ve been told that recognition rewards and activities aren’t allowed on our budget.
 Is this accurate?

 - It depends on your budget type, but even state budgets allow for some recognition activities.
-RCW 41.60.150 gives state agencies the authority to recognize employees, either individually or as a group, for accomplishments like outstanding achievements, safety performance, length of service, outstanding public service, etc. Recognition awards may not exceed $200 in value per award, and effective July 1, 2010, may not include cash or cash equivalents like gift certificates and gift cards, regardless of funding source.
+RCW 41.60.150 gives state agencies the authority to recognize employees, either individually or as a group, for accomplishments like outstanding achievements, safety performance, length of service, outstanding public service, etc. Recognition awards may not exceed $200 in value per award.
 Award costs must be paid by the department giving the award.